itayboop/nonograp-fixup/README.md

 # monograp-fixup

-## setting up frida with frida-gadget
+## Setting up frida with frida-gadget

 First, lets check if we can recompile the app without problems...
 A usual usage of [`apkmod`](https://github.com/mon231/apkpatcher) & buildapp (thanks mon231) will generate a new working apk. how fun!